 This is generally the type of redirect you want to use on your site for SEO purposes.
-This is because a 301 permanent redirects typically passes all the original ranking value from the first URL to the target URL.
+This is because 301 permanent redirects typically pass all the original ranking value from the first URL to the target URL.
 Therefore, when a page moves, it's possible to keep the same ranking position, thus preserving your SEO efforts.
 It's also a signal to search engines that the original URL is no longer used, so they will usually remove it from their index

 302 (Temporary Redirect): The requested resource has moved temporarily, and can be found at a new location during this time.
 Later, it will return to its original place.

-In contrast to a 301 redirect, a 302 redirect is interpreted by search engines as a temporary phenomena that could change back at any time.
+In contrast to a 301 redirect, a 302 redirect is interpreted by search engines as a temporary phenomenon that could change back at any time.
 Because of this, search engines will usually not remove the original URL from their index, and will not pass any link juice to the target URL since they expect this situation to be temporary.

 This means that if a high-ranking URL moves to a new domain or a new location somewhere else on your site, all of the hard work you've put into getting the first URL ranking well will not be passed on to the new URL location.
 This can be disastrous for your site's rankings, and therefore is not advised in most situations.

 Actually, the correct standard interpretation of 302 is "Found".
-However, in practice it is seldom used this way, so this method is ignored for now.
+However, in practice, it is seldom used this way, so this method is ignored for now.

 303 (See Other): Generally used for web applications, this is not exactly a redirect, but instead a notice telling the application that the correct response can be found at a different URL.